bthecorgi/montreal-eats/README.md

 # montreal-eats

+tl;dr;
-tl;dr; Schwartz.
+- Schwartz.
 Long line.
 People get cherry coke with it.
 If line is long, you can get take out.
-The FATTY CUT is the most delicious. tl;dr; Juliette and chcolat is fun if you go w your coworker tl;dr; And if you want foie gras and a sort of fancier meal...
-Au pied du cocoon (Anthony bourdon did an episode on it) tl;dr; Get bagels! tl;dr; Poutine anywhere.
+The FATTY CUT is the most delicious.
+- Juliette and chcolat is fun if you go w your coworker
+- And if you want foie gras and a sort of fancier meal...
+Au pied du cocoon (Anthony bourdon did an episode on it)
+- Get bagels!
+- Poutine anywhere.
 But La Obanquise is open 24/7 and good grubby, late night food.

 ## Long version ..